Family Tree DNA: Genetic Testing Service

-Ukrainian people have been found to descend to a large extent from those Indo-Europeans who originated in West Asia (that is, the northern Middle East) - although newer evidence from 2015 suggests that much Indo-European ancestry derives from the Russian steppes - then settled in Ukraine and created the "kurgan" culture.
+Ukrainian people have been found to descend to a large extent from Indo-Europeans.
+New evidence from 2015 and 2016 suggests that much Indo-European ancestry derives from the Russian steppes - then settled in Ukraine and created the "kurgan" culture.
 The ancient Copper Age population of the Samara culture in the middle Volga region in western Russia included men with the Y-DNA haplogroups R1a1, R1b1 and Q1a, and they seem to be related to Indo-Europeans.
 Other ethnic groups with high proportions of the Indo-European R1a1 type include Poles, Russians, Slovenes, and some groups that live on the Indian sub-continent.
 Ukrainians also descend from older European populations (represented by haplogroup P) and from non-Indo-European Middle Easterners (represented by haplogroups J and E).

 V. N. Kharkov, V. A. Stepanov, S. A. Borinskaya, Zh.
 M. Kozhekbaeva, V. A. Gusar, E. Ya.
 Grechanina, V. P. Puzyrev, E. K. Khusnutdinova, and N. K. Yankovsky.
 "Gene Pool Structure of Eastern Ukrainians as Inferred from the Y-Chromosome Haplogroups."
 Russian Journal of Genetics 40:3 (March 2004): pages 326-331.
 Abstract: